rpietro/radius_agreement/radius.md

 ### Situated schemata extraction using Cognitive Task Analysis

 For the purposes of our paper, we define a situated schema as the collection of concepts and situations (e.g., narratives) that an expert hand surgeon relates to each classification category.
-In order to extract the situated schema from our expert hand surgeon (<!-- add initials -->), we used the following sequence.
+In order to extract the situated schema from our expert hand surgeon (HA), we used the following sequence.

 First, the AO classification was presented to the hand surgery expert in an electronic format combining text and graphics for each classification category.
 Second, we asked the surgeon to "think aloud" about what they thought when finding a case in their daily practice.
 After an initial description, we specifically asked the expert to discuss any diagnostic, biomechanical or related therapeutic decision if it had not yet been previously mentioned.
 We also encouraged the expert to provide any narratives that might occur to him while thinking aloud about each classification category.
 The entire process was recorded in a video.